-(Hebrews 5:2) He can deal gently with the ignorant and wayward, since he himself is beset with weakness.
+(Hebrews 5:2) He is able to deal gently with the ignorant and wayward, since he himself is subject to weakness;

 The writer emphasized that the Jewish high priest (a Levite), since he is a fellow human being, should deal gently with sinners.
 Some sinners do not know the Law of God as they should or they do not understand the full consequences to themselves and others when they are ignorant and disobey God or do what is unwise and sinful.
 The high priest should know that he too is susceptible to doing wrong, so he should show mercy and forgiveness and offer sacrifices to help sinners repent and restore their relationship with God.